Nidhisingh274/Driving-Business-Growth-for-Nivya-Cycles--Excel/README.md

 ![Excel Dashboard](https://github.com/user-attachments/assets/41db6ead-dee1-4b04-9778-bd27de907869)

 ## Conclusion
 This project provides a detailed analysis of the factors influencing bike purchases.
 By identifying key trends such as income levels, commute distances, education, and regional preferences, businesses can better target potential buyers and fine-tune their marketing strategies.
-Focusing on High-income males, promoting bikes for short-distance commutes, and developing region-specific campaigns are key strategies to increase bike sales.
+Focusing on High-income males, married people, people with bachelors degrees entering college, and promoting bikes for short-distance commutes, and developing region-specific campaigns are key strategies to increase bike sales.